XSockets/XSockets.NET-4.0/README.md

 To close as controller (not the actual connection/socket) you just call the `Close` method on the controller instance.
 This will fire the `OnClose` event on the controller.

     conn.controller("chat").close();

+###Binary data
+XSockets has supported binary messages for a long time, but in 4.0 we have made it even easier than before.

+####How to handle binary data
+Lets say that we want to send binary data from the client to the server.

+**Clients**

+Client - JavaScript

+    // Create a simple Array buffer and fill it with "something" var arrayBuffer = new ArrayBuffer(10);
+    // Send the binary data and metadata to XSockets conn.controller("chat").invokeBinary("myfile",blob);

+**Server**

+    public void MyFile(IMessage message)
+    {
+        var filecontent = Encoding.UTF8.GetString(message.Blob.ToArray());
+    }

+####How to pass meta-data together with binary data
+If we want to attach metadata about the binary data that is easy to do.
+Just pass along the object representing the metadata and XSockets will let you extract that data on the server.

+**Client**

+Client - JavaScript

+    // Create a simple Array buffer and fill it with "something" var arrayBuffer = new ArrayBuffer(10);
+    // Send the binary data and metadata to XSockets conn.controller("chat").invokeBinary("myfile",blob,{Name:"xfile.txt"});

+**Server**

+    //simple class for holding metadata about a file public class FileInfo
+    {
+        public string Name {get;set;}
+    }

+    public void MyFile(IMessage message)
+    {
+        var filecontent = Encoding.UTF8.GetString(message.Blob.ToArray());
+        var metadata = message.Extract<FileInfo>();
+    }

+Just use `Extract<T>` to get back to metadata attached to the binary data.

 ###How to handle errors